hindu-comm/weblogs/manasataramgini/2004/07/2004-07-03_akbars-self-glorification.md

 the Mogols started pouring in after breaking though one of the 7 gates of Chittor he sat on the shoulders of a soldier and wielding swords in both his hands fought bravely in the general throng till he fell fighting.
-Given that right in the beginning Akbar states that he tried to shield his royal men from the infidel fire.
+Given that right in the begining Akbar states that he tried to shield his royal men from the infidel fire.
 Given the general range of the smooth bore Mogol muskets (90m or so) it is unlikely that Akbar struck a specific target from upclose.
 This suggests that the Fathnamah